Seddryck/Didot/README.md

 ![Logo](https://raw.githubusercontent.com/Seddryck/Didot/main/assets/didot-logo-256.png)

-Transform your structured YAML, JSON or XML data into beautiful, fully-customized HTML pages or plain text in seconds with Didot.
-This command-line tool allows you to seamlessly generate renders from data files using your preferred templates.
+Transform your structured YAML, JSON, XML, CSV or FrontMatter data into beautiful, fully-customized HTML pages or plain text in seconds with Didot.
+This command-line tool seamlessly generates renders from data files using your preferred templates through Scriban, Handlebars, DotLiquid, Fluid, StringTemplate or SmartFormat.
 Whether you're building static sites, documentation, or reporting tools, Didot makes it easy to turn raw data into polished, web-ready content.

 [About][] | [Installing][] | [Quickstart][]